hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 - Apply runs
 - Lock and unlock workspace

+    -> **Note**: Typically, only the user who created the lock can unlock a workspace.
+Administrators and members of the "Owners" team can use [Force unlock] (/docs/cloud/workspaces/settings.html#locking) to override this an unlock a workspace.
 - Download Sentinel mocks
 - Read and write variables
 - Read and write state versions

----
-**NOTE:**

-The way locks work is that you (the resource; being a team, a user on that team, the workspace itself, etc.) must be the holder of that lock to unlock it.
-If a user (or a team) locks a workspace, only that entity can unlock it. `Force unlock` is available to admins/owners to ignore this and unlock the workspace.

----

 See [General Workspace Permissions][] above for details about specific permissions.